gabirisushi/Youtube2Spotify/readme.txt

+#future Pink Programming Python Course

 Automating Spotify with Python

 THE PLAN
-All liked videos on Youtube should be automated generated on Spotify as a song.
+All liked videos on Youtube should be automatically generated on Spotify as a song.

 1) How we do it now, manually?
 a) You need to be logged in Spotify and Youtube